 The use of a point distribution model

 A different spatial distribution model is used by Lohmann et al. [4].
 A point distribution model introduced by Cootes et al. [5] computes the shape of sulcal basins across a training set.
-Any unlabelled sulcus can be expressed as a linear combination of the eigenvalues generated from the PCA of this shape covariance matrix; an optimization over the linear function gives the best label.
+Any unlabeled sulcus can be expressed as a linear combination of the eigenvalues generated from the PCA of this shape covariance matrix; an optimization over the linear function gives the best label.

 Spatial distribution models give spatial bounds but this is not adequate to discriminate between the sulci in a local region.
 They are usually combined with graphs which model connections between sulci thus giving local structural context.
 In the combined strategy, the spatial information is used to supply spatial priors [6], localization constraints or to narrow the search space in an optimization or graph matching process [7].